AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 However this may be a reasonable trade off as it is a very simple solution that is likely to have predictable, consistent high performance.

-## Relational
+## Relational sorted sets
-The sorted sets approach could also be achieved with a relational database.
+Sorted sets can be implemented in a relational database such as MySQL.
 This could use a managed service like AWS RDS in its various flavours.
+This approach also performed very well with sqlite.

 The sorted sets would live in a single table with a convering index on `PK2 ASC, SK DESC`.
-Instead of a `ZREVRANGE` Redis command, `SELECT PK, SK FROM pages WHERE PK2=?
-ORDER BY SK DESC LIMIT n, 1` would be used.
+Instead of a `ZREVRANGE` Redis command, a query like `SELECT PK, SK FROM pages WHERE PK2=?
+ORDER BY SK DESC LIMIT n, 1` is used.

 Despite using `LIMIT`, performance is expected to be reasonable due to the small row size.
 Instead of `ZCARD` a `SELECT COUNT(*) FROM pages WHERE PK2=?` query would be used, but it would be worth understanding the performance characteristics, despite an index being present.